-- Ongoing data cleaning and data enhancement (utilising batch upload scripts developed during the upgrade); - Ongoing data quality and control checks (the upgrade had introduced new data validation checks when data capturing); - Ongoing review and upgrading of system reports (which were not fully completed due to the upgrade expiry date); - Ensuring alignment of the Revised Allocation Policy: Housing Opportunities as approved by Council; - Negotiating with the Department of Home Affairs to get a link to the National Population Register to ensure an automated process of verifying and updating relevant applicant fields.
+- Ongoing data cleaning and data enhancement (utilising batch upload scripts developed during the upgrade); - Ongoing data quality and control checks (the upgrade had introduced new data validation checks when data capturing); - Ongoing review and upgrading of system reports (which were not fully completed due to the upgrade expiry date); - Ensuring alignment of the Revised Allocation Policy: Housing Opportunities as approved by Council; - Negotiating with the Department of Home Affairs to get a link to the National Population Register to ensure an automated process of verifying and updating relevant applicant fields. - Implementation of an improved citizen interface application and service, in order to reduce ambiguity in the housing allocation processes and policies. - Improved use of GIS data.
+This will ensure the standardisation of data used for beneficiary extractions, which is done on a residential/suburb level. - Implementation of recommendations and findings found within a recent internal audit. - Review of records management functions across the Housing Needs Register processes, in order to ensure compliance. - Introduce a digitisation drive of all historical documentation required for records management and archiving purposes. - Explore a bulk check of the National Deeds system to assist with the flagging of applicants who are property owners. - Improve audit reporting to reduce unambiguity and the effort required to perform forensic investigations. - Ensure adherence to POPIA requirements.
+Only store applicant information that is required for registration and allocation processing. - Review and improve data security practices related to the Housing Needs Register system.

-4.1.6.4.
+4.1.5.5.
 Human Settlements Policy Framework

 The Human Settlements Strategy (HSS) is the overarching tool that sets out the course of action as it relates to human settlement plans and activities over the short, medium and long term.
-The HSS together with the new mayoral priorities will ultimately steer the human settlements policy agenda for the coming years.
+The HSS, together with the new mayoral priorities, will ultimately steer the human settlements policy agenda for the coming years.
 This may result in the review of existing human settlements policies where the need arises for the development of new policies, guidelines and standard operating procedures.